KerenLab/CellTune-App/docs/documentation/review.md

 ### Auto Channel Selection
 In `Review Mode`, as you navigate to the `Next Cell`, the channels can be automatically changed to those most associated with the celltype labels the cell has.
 This is useful because if we are looking at a cell which has predictions for Bcell and CD4T, it will automatically put on CD20, CD4, and CD3.

-Up to 3 channels per celltype are stored in the population set's info, this data comes from the [CellTypeTable](/documentation/getting-started/data-preparation/celltype-table) and can be updated and imported at any time.
+Up to 3 channels per celltype are stored in the population set's info - this data comes from the [CellTypeTable](/documentation/getting-started/data-preparation/celltype-table) and can be updated and imported at any time.
 See [Populations Info Documentation](/documentation/populations#populations-info).

 There are 7 channels, 1 is for the nuclear channel and is set to visibility off by default.
 3 channels for each population label (up to 2 labels).